 Wet Storage vs. Dry Storage

 If your boiler will be shut down for over a week, decide if you will use wet storage or dry storage methods.
 There are benefits to each method, so be sure to discuss what will be best for your facility beforehand.
 Typically, your water treatment company can provide excellent guidance and the chemicals needed to layup your boiler without damage in either scenario.

 Wet storage is typically used for short durations.
 It includes filling the unit completely (no air) with chemically treated water.
 This water should be consistently checked for a buffer of oxygen scavenger.
 If all valves are closed completely with an airtight seal, this will help minimize any issues in regards to oxygen.
 When done right, there are two big perks of wet storage: Wet storage keeps your boiler from rust or corrosion, and it allows a quicker startup when your facility is next in need of the boiler as filling time is eliminated.
 Further, a wet layup prevents the waste of hundreds or thousands of gallons of water.
-Drawbacks to wet layup include the maintenance of chemicals, risk of oxygen corrosion, and the risk of freezing.
+Drawbacks to wet layup include the maintenance of chemicals, the risk of oxygen corrosion, and the risk of freezing.
 Use caution when considering wet layup for a boiler that is partially or completely outdoors in winter months.
-Take care to prevent freezing of economizers and other equipment during cold weather.
+Take care to prevent the freezing of economizers and other equipment during cold weather.
 Consult your water treatment company for recommendations on chemicals and dosage.